 University of Hawaiʻi Installment Payment Plan

-Registered students may sign up for the Spring 2018 installment payment plan beginning November 16, 2017.
-Note: If you are enrolled in both the Spring 2018 Term and the Spring 2018 Extension Term, select only Spring 2018 Extension payment plan to avoid paying the $30.00 fee twice.
+Continuing students may sign up for the Fall 2018 installment payment plan beginning April 9, 2018.
+New students may sign up AFTER registering for Fall Classes.
+Note: If you are enrolled in both the Fall 2018 Term and the Fall 2018 Extension Term, select only Fall 2018 Extension Term, select only one payment plan to avoid paying the $30.00 fee twice.
 Do Not Sign Up For Both Plans.

 |Payment Plan Name||Enrollment Dates||Required Down Payment||Remaining Payments||Installment Due Dates|